lucafe/PCE4UDDE_matlab_codes/6ch_Results/README.md

-# Computatitional Results
+# Computational Results

-In this folder, you can find the codes that are used in the second chapter of the Master thesis:
+In this folder, you can find the codes that are used in the sixth chapter of the Master thesis:
-*“Computational Results”*.
+*“Computational Results and Conclusions”*.
 In particular, you can find: